 Major Brands have millions of dollars and years of carefully positioned association behind them.
 This gives them a crazy advantage (we know… because we have a few big branded clients).
 So – expecting similar results to your own new shoe store, for example, is simply put, unwise – from my perspective.

-This is especially true if you don’t have an big budget like Adidas to optimize your mobile experience.
+This is especially true if you don’t have an big budget like Adidas to optimise your mobile experience.

 Facebook’s claim that collection ads were proven to be successful in reducing the friction for buyers has obvious benefits for all, and was worth the test alone.